Biological control strategies in apple trees

 Context of the story

-In Argentina and Chile, fruit-horticulture ranks fifth in importance among national export activities with an annual contribution of more than US $ 1,390.7 million.
+In Argentina and Chile, fruit-horticulture ranks fifth in importance among national export activities with an annual contribution of more than US$1,390.7 million.
 Of the total fruit and vegetable complex, fresh pears and apples are exported for a value greater than 300 million dollars in foreign currency.
 Pome production evolved in areas with agroecological conditions favorable to the development of eco-compatible technological / productive systems, which gives it potential competitive advantages of great importance.
-However, the existence of the pear and apple worm (Cydia pomonella or carpocapsase) has become a critical factor of extreme gravity for the region.
+However, the existence of the pear and apple worm (Cydia pomonella or carpocapsase) has become a critical factor for the region.

 The implemented initiative